gleitz/.files/README.md

 ---
 - You will get a message that says `To use the "javac" command-line tool you need to install a JDK.` Clicking "More Info..." will bring you to an install page.
 - You will need to install the command line tools, and then go into the App Store to do system updates.
+- Once Python is installed, you'll need to run `bootstrap.sh` again to get the pip packages to load.

 Resources